DanielMabbett/envdash/README.md

 Its lightweight, based on REST commands, so can easily fit into almost any workflow (examples coming).

+> Envdash is *not yet production ready*!
+This is still in a pre-release status.

 ## Features

 ### Dashboard